gaoyixiong/academic-homepage/content/authors/admin/_index.md

 I have a broad interest in theoretical computer science.
 Currently, I am focusing on combinatorial optimization problems.

 I am highly involved with Competitive Programming.
 I am a contestant and have won 4 gold medals in the ICPC Regional Contests.
 I also serve as the chief judge and set problems for multiple official contests including ICPC Asia EC Regionals Online Selection Contests.
-You can also find me on [Codeforces](https://codeforces.com/profile/sgcolin).